 Avoid Camera Shake

 When you shoot Macro, your Depth of Field is extremely shallow, so critical focus is paramount to get a more than good shot.
-And what’s the main culprit for soft focus in marco photography?
+And what’s the main culprit for soft focus in macro photography?
 You guessed it, camera shake.
 To avoid camera shake you’ll need to shoot at a higher shutter speed, use a tripod and/or a cable release.
 Also, never, never, never use the Auto Focus setting when doing Macro photography, because the computer can easily be tricked (not that it matters if you have a huge memory card, but why waste the time?).
 By manually focusing your lens, you have precision control of what tiny – but now huge – details will be the center of attention.

 With macro photography, you can (and should) take your time to get the composition precisely perfect (or perfect for what you envision), so don’t hesitate to move up, down and all around the subject of your gaze.
 Unless you’re shooting a bumblebee or a humming bird, you have no time constraint, so using bracketing to get the best exposure to match the flawless composition.
 Bracketing, if you didn’t know, is taking at least three of the exact same photographer at different exposures (over, neutral and under) to get color accuracy & vibrancy, shadow & highlight detail and depth of field that you can compare and make the most dynamic selection.